tristaneason/wree/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 3.5.6 (29 June 2021) =
+= 3.5.7 (5 July 2021) =

 *Bugs:*

-* Bulk resend email should now properly populate the email subject line instead of using a default value.
-* Repeatable fieldset data should now display properly in the submission block.
-* Corrected an issue that was preventing forms from displaying when repeatable fieldsets contained a date field, a rich text enabled paragraph field, or a field with a custom mask.
-* When set, the submission limit should now be properly enforced on submissions made via forms loaded before the limit was reached.
-* Move to trash should once more be available in the bulk actions on the submissions page.
+* Resolved an error that was causing the plugin to crash on sites using a PHP version below 7.0.

 == Changelog ==

+= 3.5.7 (5 July 2021) =

+*Bugs:*

+* Resolved an error that was causing the plugin to crash on sites using a PHP version below 7.0.

 = 3.5.6 (29 June 2021) =